QUICK ANSWER

 Who owns the day of closing for proration purposes?

-On the Florida exam, the seller owns the day of closing unless the question states otherwise.
-The seller's days run from January 1 through and including the closing date.
+Follow the convention stated in the question.
+If the question says the seller owns the day of closing, the seller's days run from January 1 through and including the closing date.
 The buyer's first day of ownership is the day after closing.

 How do I know whether to credit the buyer or the seller?